 In an early episode of Teen Titans there was a robot who wanted to make Cyborg 100% robot by removing what made him human.
 It should be noted that the robot (whose name is Fixit) detects flaws in the human body and honestly thinks he's fixing Cyborg.
 He probably would have left Cyborg alone had he been completely human.

 Indeed, Fixit even made sure to create a backup copy of Cyborg's memories and personality.
 It's upon examining the backup copy that he realizes his error and lets Cyborg go.

 Brother Blood returns in Titans East to re-create his school by abducting the Titans East and turning them into Cyborgs, with Cyborg's own tech.
 He also made several robot clones of Cyborg as well to help with this, but his main goal is to use the cybernetics to more easily control his "students" minds.

 Parodied in the SpongeBob SquarePants episode "Welcome to the Chum Bucket"; Plankton threatens to put SpongeBob's brain inside a robot chef if he didn't make a Krabby Patty.
 Eventually he does just that, but since the robot has SpongeBob's brain, he turns out to be just as recalcitrant.
 Lampshaded by Karen, who says to Plankton "You know that never works."

-Dr. Arkeville of Transformers Generation 1.
+Dr. Arkeville of The Transformers.
 He'd already had some work done on him at some point before we met him, but was injured and "repaired" by Shockwave into being more mechanical than human.